MicrosoftDocs/sql-docs/docs/relational-databases/track-changes/about-change-data-capture-sql-server.md

 # What is change data capture (CDC)?
 [!INCLUDE [SQL Server - ASDBMI](../../includes/applies-to-version/sql-asdb-asdbmi.md)]

 In this article, learn about change data capture (CDC), which records activity on a database when tables and rows have been modified.
-Change data capture is generally available in SQL Server and Azure SQL Managed Instance, but is currently in preview for Azure SQL Database.
+Change data capture is generally available in Azure SQL Databases, SQL Server, and Azure SQL Managed Instance.

 ## Overview